flutter/website/src/catalog/samples/app-bar-bottom.md

 ---
 title: AppBar with a custom bottom widget
+description: An example that uses an AppBar at the bottom of the page.
 ---

 Any widget with a PreferredSize can appear at the bottom of an AppBar.